 As a perpetually resource stretched function, procurement and purchasing professionals don't have time to waste when it comes to optimizing spend management.
-OMNIA Partners has compiled the most common and frequently asked questions about GPOs / buying groups and answered them - all in one convenient spot.
+OMNIA Partners has compiled the most common and frequently asked questions about GPOs / buying groups and answered them in one convenient spot.

 To do this, GPOs first create a membership base that's comprised of companies looking to channel their spend using the GPO's agreements.
 The combined spend of these member companies creates leverage.
 It's this leverage that continues to attract GPO supplier partners and motivates them to offer their best pricing and service levels to GPO members.